 Promote Christmas sales

 During this time of year, 58% of all consumers’ holiday buying decisions will be influenced by social media–with Facebook, YouTube, and Instagram being the top three front-runners.
-With those numbers, promoting a sale through a Christmas social media post could be more effective than ever.
+With those numbers, increasing sales using a Christmas social media post is a no-brainer.

 When creating your Christmas sales social posts, be sure to outline either in the caption, video, or image, what the offers are and what steps your customers can take to get them.

 A great way to connect with your audience is to share how your business, community, or friends and family will be celebrating the Christmas season.